tlourey/tlourey.github.io/pages/roaming-tips.md

 These are some eSim providers I am aware of **that at least seem legit**

 > [!IMPORTANT] Not Recommendations
 > The below list is not complete, full or any kind of recommendation or endorsement.
 In most cases I haven't even used them.
+This list was last updated 1/07/2025.
 <!-- cSpell:ignore tripsim -->
-* [Sally (NordVPN)](https://saily.com/) - also has an app
+* [Sally (NordVPN)](https://saily.com/) - also has an app - but only does data, no voice.
-* [tripsim by Syd](https://tripsim.com.au/) - related to sydney airport corporation
+* [tripsim by Syd](https://tripsim.com.au/) - related to sydney airport corporation - but only does data, no voice.
+No app, uses a website
+* [Airalo Global eSIMs](https://www.airalo.com/global-esim) - they do data and voice on their global esims only (you need to select the toggle from data to data/voice/text).
+Has an app.
+Supports $AUD.
+* [WorldSIM International eSIM Pro](https://www.worldsim.com/international-esim-card) - must be the 'International eSIM Pro' plans/sims as they are the only ones with voice.
 <!-- cSpell:ignore DSDA DSDS -->

 ## Using vs Simultaneously Using (aka DSDA vs DSDS)